chaojin0310/Federated-learning-pytorch-cifar/README.md

 # Federated-learning-pytorch-cifar

-This is a **Federated Learning** repository implemented by pytorch based on **pytorch-cifar100** (https://github.com/weiaicunzai/pytorch-cifar100).
+This is a **Federated Learning** repository implemented with pytorch based on **pytorch-cifar100** (https://github.com/weiaicunzai/pytorch-cifar100).

 ## Preparation

-- `conda install pytorch==1.6.0 torchvision==0.7.0 cudatoolkit=10.1 -c pytorch`
-- Install the packages listed in `requirements.txt`.
-I.e. with `pip`: run `pip3 install -r requirements.txt`.
+- Enter the repository directory (i.e., `cd Federated-learning-pytorch-cifar`).
+- Run `./setup.sh` to configure your running environment.

 ## Simulation

 ### Preprocess data

-Enter the repository directory (`cd pytorch-cifar100-fed`) and assign data shards to several clients.
+Assign data shards to several clients.
 Our experiments use the following instruction:

 ```shell
 python3 preprocess.py -dataset cifar-100 --iid 1 --num_users 10